-This is where all our resources and examples can be found, even the ones which no longer feature on the front page.
+This is where all our resources and links can be found, including the ones which no longer feature on the front page.

 Cristina offers some video instruction on how to get the most from lectures, covering pre-, mid-, and post-lecture phases.

 A colourful illustration of the basic differences between studying for school and university, made with ready-to-hand tools.

 Visualising Tenants’ Rights

 From a series of visualisation projects that aim to communicate legal obligations and community information in accessible ways.